HISPANIC ASSOCIATION COLLEGES & UNIVERSITIES

 HACU’s Annual Conferences continue to offer opportunities for national and international members to interact in order to explore mutually beneficial partnerships.
 As part of the Annual Conference program, an International Plenary Session is offered to participants, as well as workshops with international content and an international networking session.
-In 2013, HACU will hold its 10th International Conference in San Antonio, Texas from February 27-March 1, 2013.
+In 2015, HACU will hold its 11th International Conference in Guadalajara, Jalisco Mexico from February 25-27, 2015.

 HACU and the Inter-American Organization for Higher Education (IOHE) are collaborating on several projects, including an agreement on a joint student mobility program, which has allowed approximately 20 universities to participate in bilateral programs under a template agreement developed by HACU and IOHE.

 HACU also has cooperative partnerships with the Organization of American States (OAS); the Government of Spain through the Ministry of Education and Science; Global Learning Semesters; the American Institute for Foreign Study (AIFS); IES Abroad; and the Governments of the States of Jalisco and Veracruz, Mexico.
 These agreements represent strategic alliances that will continue to expand opportunities for students and faculty from HACU-member institutions to participate in international programs.
 A discussion board and international opportunities page is available on HACU’s website to encourage international dialogue and promote international programs.